jefdaj/cryptoisland/src/posts/2024/10/07/electionguard-blockchain-integration-ideas/index.md

 For a linear series of posts, click the "electionguard" tag at the top.
 To jump to particular topics instead, use the links below.

+For now I mainly want to emphasize that although blockchains and related tech aren't required to run a clean election, they could potentially be used to strengthen the security and trustworthiness of almost every step...

 Action|EG in Theory|EG in Practice|My Suggestion
 -----|------|--------|-------
 set election parameters|administrator via website + deployments |administrator via website + deployments|administrator via <b>blockchain</b>